Moving to Los Angeles: Los Angeles Relocation & Homebuyer Guide

 Speaking of avoiding traffic, services like Lyft and Uber are very popular in LA, and these drivers often know the best routes.
-As for public transportation, the city uses a mix of buses, light rail, subways, and shuttles to move people around.
+As for public transportation in Los Angeles, the city uses a mix of buses, light rail, subways, and shuttles to move people around.
 Travelers are encouraged to download the Go Metro Los Angeles mobile app to help plan a trip using public transportation.
 Transit fees start at $1.75, but day passes are available for $7 and week passes for $25, with longer passes available.

 There are also several park-and-ride locations for commuters wanting to avoid parking and downtown traffic hassles.
 To accommodate bike riders, all Metro buses have at least two bike racks.
 Traffic might be heavy, but people within the community have multiple options to reduce traffic-related frustration.